In this buying guide, we will take a look at the very best MMO gaming mice. All of them thoroughly tested and reviewed by dedicated MMO gamers.

 Click to Read More

-Coming from Republic of Gamers it came as no surprise that the performance was top-notch and the tracking and sensor are up there among the very best mice on the market.
-This is the perfect mouse for the competitive MMO gamer that seeks to raid at the highest level or perhaps climb the ladder in World of Warcraft arena.
+Coming from the Republic of Gamers, it came as no surprise that the performance was top-notch, and the tracking and sensor are up there among the very best mice on the market.
+This is the perfect mouse for the competitive MMO gamer that seeks to raid at the highest level or perhaps climb the ladder in the World of Warcraft Arena.

-Everything is customizable down to the smallest details and it even comes with a built-in flash memory that can store multiple profiles.
-This is a fantastic feature if you use different macros or keybindings in different settings, such as having a profile for PVP, PVE and perhaps damage dealing and healing.
+Everything is customizable down to the smallest details, and it even comes with a built-in flash memory that can store multiple profiles.
+This is a fantastic feature if you use different macros or keybindings in various settings, such as having a profile for PVP, PVE, and perhaps damage dealing and healing.

 The Asus ROG Spatha is the perfect MMO mouse for the serious MMO gamer that seeks to compete at the highest level.
 Having near flawless performance and a ton of great features that can help you in your MMO adventures.